miccaldas/cli_diary/cli_diary/md_posts/update_to_player_app.md

    I used [Tqdm](https://github.com/tqdm/tqdm), that I had used before, after trying a lot of other alternatives, and will use again as it seems the better solution for cli progress bars.
-   The way I used progress bars before, and wanted to still do, was to make them loop through the range of the music's duration.
+   The way I used bars before, and wanted to continue using, was to make them loop through the range of the music's duration.
 But now the player didn't had that information to divulge.
 What to do?
    I started thinking about metadata on how to extract it and, finally, I